Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 Lean/JIT aims to reduce the 3Ms (“muri,” “mura,” “muda”) and the lead time and, at the same time, to minimize stored and in-process inventory.
 The most significant measure to reduce lead time is setup time reduction.
 A significant reduction in setup time allows — with keeping utilization constant — reduction of lot size, thus operation time, and, finally, lead time as well.
 Concepts for setup time reduction can be grouped under the term SMED (single-minute exchange of die), but also under the terms setup-friendly production facilities, cyclic planning, or modularization.

 Further concepts for lead time reduction are production or manufacturing segmentation, cellular manufacturing, complete processing, and structuring of the assembly process.
 Harmonizing the product range and work contents helps, in addition, to achieve repetitive processes and a balanced flow of goods in production.
 This increases the degree of automation and reduces wait times.
 Additional Lean/JIT concepts ensure high-quality as well as rapid administrative connections between feeder and user operations, for example, combined with blanket order processing.
-And, there is also the availability of resources: overcapacity of machines and tools as well as flexible personnel.
+And, there is also the availability of resources: overcapacity of machines and tools as well as flexible capacity of the workforce.
 Further elements of the Japanese way of thinking include group thinking, elimination of waste, kaizenpoka-yokero, order, and cleanliness.
 Lean/JIT concepts improve the quality of all techniques of resource management.
 Shorter lead times allow the (customer) order penetration point (OPP) to be set lower in the product structure, thus increasing the potential for use of deterministic methods in requirements planning.
 Through smaller batch sizes, or even “make to order,” inexact forecasts of requirements upstream from or at the (customer) order penetration point (OPP) lead to fewer long-term materials planning errors.

 Simple techniques of planning & control are possible with production or procurement with frequent order repetition.
 The best-known technique is Kanban.
 Between each user operation and supplier operation, a certain number of Kanbans pass back and forth.
 Each Kanban refers to a container that stands at the user operation in a clearly marked location.
 It is managed visually and sent back to the supplier operation as soon as it is empty.
 It is important to follow the Kanban rules of use.
 The number of Kanban cards must be determined on the basis of medium- or long-term planning according to the MRP II concept.
 The cumulative production figures principle represents another simple technique of materials and scheduling management.
 Work progress is recorded at set count points.